PhonologicalCorpusTools/CorpusTools/index.md

 * **Kullback-Leibler divergence**: Calculation of the Kullback-Leibler divergence between the distributions of two sounds, again as a measure of the predictability of phonological distribution (cf. Kullback & Leibler 1951; Peperkamp et al. 2006).
 * **String similarity** and **Neighbourhood density**: Calculation of the extent to which pairs of words are similar to each other using either orthographic or phonetic transcription, and calculation of neighbourhood density (cf. Frisch et al. 2004, Khorsi 2012; Greenberg & Jenkins 1964; Luce & Pisoni 1998; Yao 2011).
 * **Frequency of alternation**: Estimation of the frequency with which two sounds alternate with each other, given a measure of similarity (cf. Silverman 2006, Johnson & Babel 2010, Lu 2012).
+* **Informativity**: Calculation of the average information content of a given segment based on the sounds that precede it in words across the corpus (cf. Cohen-Priva 2008, 2015).
 * **Mutual Information**: Calculation of the mutual information between pairs of segments in the corpus (cf. Brent 1999; Goldsmith & Riggle 2012).
 * **Acoustic similarity**: Calculation of the acoustic similarity between sounds / words, based on alignment of MFCCs (cf. Mielke 2012) or amplitude envelopes (cf. Lewandowski 2012), derived from .wav files.